Notify me

 It’s timelessly high class looks and unusual features make it an outstanding example of a limited edition watch.

 The Chopard Skull One was released in 2021 and is a tribute to the Day of the Dead a significant and ancient Mexican holiday.
-Only 8 pieces were made, and it is a great example of a signfiicant design for a very narrow niche.
+Only 8 pieces were made, and it is a great example of a significant design for a very narrow niche.

 The F.P.
-Journe Chronomètre Souverain Dubai Edition, with only 99 pieces available exclusively in Dubai, has unique colors and simple yet distinctive aesthetics.
+Journe Chronomètre Souverain Dubai Edition, with only 99 pieces available exclusively in Dubai, has unique colours and simple yet distinctive aesthetics.
 While the whole brand is rather exclusive, this particular edition is even more so.

 The Grand Seiko SBGA065 Spring Drive 50th Anniversary: